Wherein we meet Clan Mother Audrey Brant who recounts the ominous birth of William and Rebecca Hallett

-Rose’s cry escalated into a piercing shrill, if that were at all possible, as she suddenly removed herself from the birthing chair and squatted as instructed.
+Rose’s cry became more shrill, if that were at all possible, as she suddenly removed herself from the birthing chair and squatted as she had been instructed.
 She bore down with a guttural cry as the crown of the first baby’s head made its way into this world.

 The door to the bedroom suddenly opened and John, the father, obviously concerned in the change of his wife’s cry, had come to investigate.
 His father, James, was on his heels as they both stepped into the room.

 “It’s time, James.”
 The doctor approached the men.
 “The Clan Mother thinks it is twins.”